The 11 Advantages of Internal Recruitment

 What Are The Main Advantages of Internal Recruitment?

-Should You Consider Internal Recruitment For Your Company?
+Would Internal Recruitment Benefit Your Company?

 The world is full of great candidates.
-But, as anyone with high employment standards has likely experienced, finding these candidates is not easy.
+But, as anyone with high employment standards has likely experienced, finding these candidates is not always easy.
 As we describe in our complete guide to recruitment, there are at least six phases of the recruitment process (from advertising a job to signing the contract).
-Y

 Going through each of these to find your ideal candidate can often be: